Rural Homes

 Community Benefits

-Beyond the technological aspects, Version 1 has committed to delivering several community benefits through this contract.
-These include paid internships and mentoring sessions for up to 12 students annually, four one-week work experience programs for 25-50 young people each year in Scotland, and 4,500 training hours focused on digital skills for farms and micro-enterprises, including the donation of 150 digital devices.
+Beyond the technical work, Version 1 has committed to several community benefits through this contract.
+These include paid internships and mentoring sessions for up to 12 students annually, four one-week work experience programmes for 25-50 young people each year in Scotland, and 4,500 training hours focused on digital skills for farms and micro-enterprises, including the donation of 150 digital devices.

-Additionally, Version 1 is accredited as a Living Wage Employer and has committed to maintaining this standard throughout the contract period, ensuring that the economic benefits of this partnership extend beyond the technological realm.
+Version 1 is also accredited as a Living Wage Employer and has committed to maintaining this standard throughout the contract, so the economic benefits extend beyond technology into the workforce itself.

-As Scotland navigates the complex challenges of agricultural reform, climate change mitigation, and rural economic development, this digital support contract represents a significant investment in the technological infrastructure needed to succeed.
-The partnership between the Scottish Government and Version 1 signals a recognition that digital transformation is not merely about maintaining existing systems but about reimagining what’s possible for Scotland’s rural communities.
+As Scotland works through the challenges of agricultural reform, climate change, and rural economic development, this digital support contract is a substantial investment in the technological infrastructure needed to make progress.
+The partnership between the Scottish Government and Version 1 reflects a recognition that digital change is about more than maintaining existing systems.
+It is about rethinking what is possible for Scotland’s rural communities.

-With a focus on reliability, security, and innovation, this seven-year partnership aims to ensure that Scotland’s agricultural sector remains competitive, sustainable, and resilient in the face of global challenges.
-As the Agriculture Reform Programme progresses toward its 2027 targets and beyond, the digital foundations being laid today will shape the rural Scotland of tomorrow.
+With a focus on reliability, security, and practical innovation, this seven-year partnership aims to keep Scotland’s agricultural sector competitive, sustainable, and resilient.
+As the Agriculture Reform Programme progresses toward its 2027 targets and beyond, the digital foundations being built now will shape rural Scotland for years to come.